seanvaleo/blockchain-difficulty/README.md

 In a decentralized proof-of-work blockchain, where no individual controls the timing of block additions, there must be a mechanism set in place in order to regulate the desired block frequency.

-A so-called 'difficulty algorithm' can be used to adjust the difficulty of mining a new block, based on an estimate of the network's total problem solving power.
+A so-called 'difficulty adjustment algorithm' can be used to adjust the difficulty of mining a new block, based on an estimate of the network's total problem solving power.
 With all things being equal, the block time should approach and maintain its target block time.